hwpoison/VoiceOfCity/README.md

 #### Known issues
 Some times ImgRedux plugin doesn't start correctly showing anything, a game restart is needed until the imgui overlay appears correctly.

+#### Supported action:
+According the interactions and model quality, ped can execute some of the next actions according the current conversation.

+- stop_talk
+- follow / unfollow player
+- attack
+- call_police